uw-hai/crowdjs-server/README.md

 ## Development configuration
 - Download and install miniconda. http://conda.pydata.org/miniconda.html
 - Create a conda environment with application dependencies. `conda env create -f environment.yml`
-- Activate the conda environment. `source activate heroku-dev`
+- Activate the conda environment. `source activate heroku-env`
 - This repository contains git submodules.
 Run `git submodule init` and `git submodule update` to fetch these.
 - Set up a MongoDB database.
 One option is to create a free Heroku instance with a MongoLab sandbox add-on.
 - Install [zmdp](https://github.com/trey0/zmdp) as a submodule (see ZMDP readme for build instructions).